award

 Common Symptoms of Brainstem Injury

-A brainstem injury can manifest in a variety of ways, depending on the severity and exact location of the damage.
+A brainstem injury can manifest in a variety of ways, depending on its severity and exact location.
 Here are some of the most frequently reported symptoms:

 1. Insomnia

 Sleep disturbances are a common issue for individuals with brainstem injuries.
-The disruption of sleep-regulating systems in the brain can lead to chronic insomnia, further impacting overall health.
+Disruption of brain sleep-regulating systems can lead to chronic insomnia, further impacting overall health.

 2. Balance Issues